 Golf may not be as popular as football, ice hockey, or basketball, but it still boasts some of the most exciting sports stars competing in tournaments on a weekly basis.
-Tiger Woods, Phil Mickelson, Rory McIlroy: these professionals are all able to draw in millions of fans every single week, and online sportsbooks have acknowledged the popularity of golf by offering plenty of betting options.
+Tiger Woods, Phil Mickelson, Rory McIlroy: these professionals are all able to draw in millions of fans every single week, and online sportsbooks have acknowledged the popularity of golf by offering plenty of betting options when online gambling.

 Tournament matchups are the most popular form of golf bets you will find at online bookies.
 As golf is an individual sport, tournament matchups are the closest you will get to betting on the money line in golf.
 Rather than two teams facing off against one another, bookies take two golfers and attribute odds in relation to who is expected to outplay the other.
 Therefore, the tournament matchup will look something like this:

 - Tiger Woods: -150

 Anyone who has wagered on the money line before will understand how these odds work.
 If Tiger Woods finishes the tournament in a better position than McIlroy, then a wager of $150 would earn the punter a $100 profit.
 If instead McIlroy caused an upset, a $100 wager on him would see a potential $120 in winnings.

 If you aren't keen on tournament and round matchups, futures are always an interesting wager to make.
 Golf betting in online gambling incorporates such a vast number of players that futures will always be popular options for punters.
 Depending on the tournament and the online sportsbook, you will be able to bet on futures such as Best North American, First Round Leader, Best Amateur, and of course To Win.